List of The Grudge characters: Emma Williams

 Emma Williams (portrayed by Grace Zabriskie) is the mother of Matthew and Susan Williams.
 She is suffering from severe dementia and requires caretakers to watch over her.
 She is the only one of the Williams aware of the curse being there, but does and says nothing because of her condition.
 She has a habit of getting up and taking food whenever she pleases, and often leaves a mess behind, one time disturbing Jennifer with some noise she had made.
 She has only one line in the film before she is killed by the curse - "I just want her to leave me alone!".

+She is the American counterpart of Sachie Tokunaga from the original film.